pottekkat/personal-website/content/posts/non-code-contributions-to-open-source.md

 This list is not exhaustive and you can always find more ways to make impactful contributions.

 As an open source maintainer, I see the value in every contribution.
 And I'm sure more maintainers see it too.

-If you found this helpful, checkout [related posts](/categories/open-source/).